 Most of us have had no problem buying into Liam Neeson as an ex-special forces tough guy with a particular set of bone-cracking and head-shotting skills.
 So seeing the 69-year-old Irishman as a crusty North Dakota truck driver is easy-peasy.
-The new Netflix action thriller “The Ice Road” taps into much of what makes Neeson such a fun and engaging action star while also reminding us of that often used formula that makes many of his movies feel like more of the same.
+The new Netflix action thriller “The Ice Road” taps into much of what makes Neeson such a fun and engaging action star while also following that overused formula that makes many of his movies feel like more of the same.

 “The Ice Road” thrusts Neeson into the real world of ice road trucking where drivers take 65,000 lb. vehicles over stretches of frozen lakes and rivers where ice is often less than 30 inches thick.
 Considered by some to be suicide missions, the truck drivers make essential cargo runs across these treacherous routes known as ice roads often with fatal outcomes.
 Written and directed by Jonathan Hensleigh, “The Ice Road” plugs Neeson into a story that’s set in this real and dangerous environment but full of familiar genre tropes.